 Step 2.
 Glaze

-After slow-cooking, the meat needs to rest at room temperature for at least 10-15 minutes, to reabsorb its juices back into the muscle fibres.
+After slow-cooking, the meat needs to rest at room temperature for a minimum of 10-15 minutes, and as much as an hour, to reabsorb its juices back into the muscle fibres.
 If you don’t rest your ham, those juices will run out over your cutting board.
 It’s a lot more delicious to keep them inside the meat!

 You can be as creative as you like with your glaze ingredients, but here are a few different recipes you can try: